DarlanSchmeller/DarlanSchmeller/README.md

 ## 🧑‍💻 About Me

-Hi, I’m a Software Developer based in **Curitiba, Paraná – Brazil** 🇧🇷.
+I’m a Software Developer based in **Curitiba, Paraná – Brazil** 🇧🇷.
 I’m passionate about transforming ideas into clean, efficient code—especially for the web.

 💡 I’m currently diving deep into **PHP** and **Laravel**, focusing on building **robust, scalable backends** and mastering **full-stack development** workflows.